ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Engineering Estimates

-According to Google, the technical definition of accuracy is the degree to which the result of a measurement, calculation, or specification conforms to the correct value or a standard. at is to say, accuracy is an indicator of overall correctness.
+According to Google, the technical definition of accuracy is the degree to which the result of a measurement, calculation, or specification conforms to the correct value or a standard.
+That is to say, accuracy is an indicator of overall correctness.
 When you're throwing darts at a dartboard and aiming for the bullseye, an accurate set of throws is a set of throws that tends towards the center.

 Precision, by contrast, is defined technically as refinement in a measurement, calculation, or specification, especially as represented by the number of digits given.
 In other words, precision indicates a level of exactness.
 When throwing darts, if all of your throws, regardless of their target, are tightly grouped together, that can be said to be a precise grouping.